adri326/5dchess-notation/README.md

 2. Re1 / Kd3
 ```

-## Export or minimal notation
+## Raw notation mode

-Depending on the usecase, the exported, formatted data may not need to or cannot contain all of the information that this notation tries to convey.
+Depending on the usecase, the notation does not need to be human readable and instead only needs to convey the raw move information.
 The following is a raw or "minimalized" version of this notation, which can later be parsed again into the full notation.
+This notation format should be close to being a subset of the regular notation, making converting existing parsers to support raw notation mode trivial.

-*This raw notation is still a proposal!*
+*This standard is still just a proposal and not official yet!*

-### Export moves
+### Raw notation moves

-An export move is made up of:
+A raw notation move is made up of:

-- the super-physical coordinates of the starting board `(<l>T<t>)`
+- The super-physical coordinates of the starting board in the format: `(<l>T<t>)`
-- *the piece's letter (optional)*
-- the physical coordinates of the moving piece
+- The physical coordinates of the moving piece
+- The `>` character
-- the super-physical coordinates of the target board
+- The super-physical coordinates of the target board
-- the physical coordinates of the target square
+- The physical coordinates of the target square
+- The promotion piece character, if needed

-Castling is encoded as the king moving two pieces: `(0T6)Ke1(0T6)g1`.
+Castling is encoded as the king moving two pieces: `(0T6)e1>(0T6)g1`.
 The rook's movement is not annotated.

-### Export turns
+### Raw notation turns

-An export turn is made up of an introductory token, which indicates which player is playing, and a set of space-separated raw moves.

-The introductory token is for white `w.` and for black `b.`

-Such a raw turn would thus look like:
+A raw notation turn has a similar format as regular turns:

+ - The `.` character if white, `/` if black
+ - All raw notation moves separated by a single space
+ - Newline (`\n` only) character

 ```
-w.
-(0T1)d2(0T1)d4
-b.
-(0T1)d7(0T1)d6
+.
+(0T1)d2>(0T1)d4
+/ (0T1)d7>(0T1)d6
 ```

 ## Hashing